List of The Sandman characters: Nimrod

 Nimrod is a former orthodontist who became a serial killer.
 He came up with a "Cereal Convention" that would be a secret gathering for other serial killers.
-Nimrod started by doing something to draw out the Corinthian so that he can speak at it and booked a hotel in Georgia.
+Nimrod started by doing something to draw out the Corinthian so that he can speak at it and booked a hotel in Dodge City, Georgia.
 It was also mentioned that he and his fellow organizers Fun Land and Flay-By-Night tried to get Family Man to attend only to hear that he died.
 When the Boogeyman turned out to be an imposter since the real one is dead, Nimrod assisted the Corinthian in killing the imposter.
 Following the Corinthian's defeat at the hands of Dream during his event, Nimrod and the other serial killers had their delusions removed by Dream.
 It is unknown what happened to Nimrod after that.

 In the Netflix series, Nimrod is portrayed by Kerry Shale.
-He met with Fun Land and Good Doctor at a restaurant in Huntsville, Alabama where they had to do a copycat crime in order to draw the Corinthian to them so that he can attend their "Cereal Convention".
+He met with Fun Land and Good Doctor at a restaurant in Huntsville, Alabama where they had to do a copycat crime in order to draw the Corinthian to them so that he can attend their "Cereal Convention" in Georgia.
 After the Corinthian was defeated and Dream brought up the clarity of the serial killers' crimes while removing their delusions, Nimrod is among the serial killers that exited the hotel.
 He went to his car where he committed suicide by gunshot which startled a departing Rose Walker.

 Fun Land

 Fun Land is a pedophile and serial killer that uses amusement parks as his hunting ground and has the real name Nathan Diskin.
-He helped Nimrod organize a Cereal Convention (which was a cover for a serial killer gathering).
+He helped Nimrod organize a Cereal Convention (which was a cover for a serial killer gathering) in Dodge City, Georgia.
 When he tried to target Rose, she was saved by Dream who subjected him to a dream where his victims forgave him.
 After the Corinthian was defeated and Dream brought up the clarity of the serial killers' crimes, Fun Land's fate was unknown after that.

 Fun Land later appeared in Batman: The Widening Gyre, where he is still targeting children.

 In the Netflix series, Fun Land is portrayed by Danny Kirrane.
-He met with Nimrod and Good Doctor at a restaurant in Huntsville, Alabama where they had to do a copycat crime in order to draw the Corinthian to them so that he can attend their "Cereal Convention".
+He met with Nimrod and Good Doctor at a restaurant in Huntsville, Alabama where they had to do a copycat crime in order to draw the Corinthian to them so that he can attend their "Cereal Convention" in Georgia.
 When Fun Land tried to target Rose Walker and Jed Walker, he was killed by the Corinthian who stabbed him in the back.